rust-lang/book/second-edition/src/ch20-00-unnamed-project.md

 error: aborting due to previous error
 ```

-This error is fairly cryptic.
-And that's because the problem is fairly cryptic.
-Basically,
+This error is fairly cryptic, and that's because the problem is fairly cryptic.
-in order to call a boxed `FnOnce`, it needs to be able to move itself out of the box.
-But
+Basically, in order to call a boxed `FnOnce`, the `FnOnce` needs to be able to
-the compiler doesn't understand that this is okay to do.
+move itself out of the box.
+But the compiler doesn't understand that this is
+okay to do.

 In the future, this code should work just fine.
-But that doesn't help us in the present.
+Rust is still a work in
+progress with places that the compiler could be improved.
+There are people just
+like you working to fix this and other issues!
+Once you've finished the book,
+we would love for you to join in.

-Luckily, there's a trick.
-It looks like this:
+But for now, let's work around this problem.
+Luckily, there's a trick!
+It looks
+like this:

 ```rust,ignore
 trait FnBox {